bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/01_business_understanding/02_stakeholders.md

 ### Responsibilities

-The Growth Team focuses on increasing marketplace revenue by improving customer acquisition, customer retention, and purchasing behaviour.
+The Growth Team focuses on increasing marketplace revenue by improving customer buying behaviour, repeat sales, and sustainable revenue growth.

 ### Business Questions

-- Which customers generate the highest value?
+- Which customers make repeat purchases most frequently?
 - Which product categories contribute the most revenue?
 - Which purchasing patterns create growth opportunities?
 - Which payment methods are most commonly used?